 While beyond the scope of this post, The Weston A Price Foundation has a great article that explains everything related to phytic acid in much more detail.
 You can find it here.

 Gliadin is a protein found in wheat gluten that is particularly damaging to the intestine.
 Gliadin causes the intestine to increase its production of a protein called zonulin which causes the tight junctions between gut cells to separate (again causing leaky gut).
 In patients with celiac disease, the body makes antibodies against gliadin which then directly damage the cells of the intestine.
 But just because you don't have celiac disease doesn't mean that gliadin is safe for you to eat.
 In fact, it is likely that humans were never intended to ingest gliadin in the amounts that we are doing so today, but that those with celiac disease are just extra susceptible to the damaging effects of this protein.
 It has also been found that patients with other autoimmune diseases form antibodies against gliadin, again implicating the role of this protein in many other conditions beyond celiac disease.
-Many diseases have been linked to problems with gliadin including rheumatoid arthritis, depression, Sjogren's disease, type I diabetes and more.
+Many diseases have been linked to problems with gliadin including an increased risk of diabetes, rheumatoid arthritis, depression, Sjogren's disease, and more.

 Here are some references for gliadin:

-4. The Omega 6 Content
+4. Why grains are not healthy: The Omega 6 Content

 Okay quick nutrition lesson.
 Fats or fatty acids are classified based on the number of double bonds between the carbon atom: no double bonds are saturated, one double bond is mono-unsaturated and multiple double bonds are polyunsaturated.
 The polyunsaturated fatty acids are further classified as omega 3 or 6 based on the position of the last double bond (in omega 3's the bond is 3 from the end, and in omega 6's it is 6 from the end).
 These polyunsaturated fatty acids are considered essential nutrients because humans can't produce them, we only get them through the foods we eat.
 It is known that omega 3's have potent anti-inflammatory effects, while omega 6's can promote inflammation in the body.
 Ideally, our intake of omega 6 and 3 is in a ratio of 1-4:1.
 Unfortunately, the modern diet with its reliance on grain based foods leads to a ratio anywhere between 15-60:1.
-This shift in balance can lead to systemic body inflammation, and too much inflammation can contribute to or even cause a number of health problems including heart disease, liver disease, diabetes, autoimmune diseases, obesity, decreased cognitive function/memory loss, poor mood, various skin disorders and multiple neurological disorders.
+This shift in balance can lead to systemic body inflammation, and too much inflammation can contribute to or even cause a number of health problems including an increased risk of diabetes, heart disease, liver disease, autoimmune diseases, obesity, decreased cognitive function/memory loss, poor mood, various skin disorders and multiple neurological disorders.
 Almost every chronic disease has been linked to increased inflammation in the body, which is ultimately influenced by the amount of grains and grain based foods (including meat from grain-fed animals) we eat.